-Do you actually need new furniture or can you spruce things up with a face-lift?
+Do you actually need new furniture, or can you spruce things up with a face-lift?
 If the latter is true, try having your items reupholstered or refinished.
-The Internet is full of how-to tips and ideas, such as this website.
-And home improvement stores like Home Depot and Lowe’s will offer lots of advice.
+The internet is full of how-to tips and ideas.
+One that is rich with ideas is DIYNetwork.
+And home improvement stores like The Home Depot and Lowe’s will offer lots of advice.

-Then rearrange your upgraded furniture in your home with new décor, such as pillows, lamps and rugs.
+Then accessorize your upgraded furniture in your home with new decor, such as pillows, lamps and rugs.

 3. Moving sales, yard sales, estate sales

 Is anyone in your area moving to another city?
 If not, check out individual and community garage sales to take advantage of bargains.
 The “everything must go” mentality will more than likely grant you access to the best deal available.

 And if you run across an estate sale, keep in mind that the best items go fast, notes to Apartment Therapy.
 However, “if you come after the rush (later in the day or the next day), you will feel less frazzled and are in a better position to haggle,” the website says.

 4. Going-out-of-business sales

 The retailers must clear out the inventory and equipment in their facility before the doors officially close for good.
 If you have some flexibility, wait until the final weeks of operation to shop.
 Even if the selection is limited, you will save a substantial amount of cash on the furniture you select.

 The items are donated and quite likely will vary greatly in how gently used or abused they were.
 Still, you might find some great deals that can look like new with a little attention.

 In Florida, we have clearance centers, including American Freight and Big Lots, that sell name-brand furniture at big discounts.
 Rooms to Go outlet stores also sell items with slight scratches and dents.
 Check to see if these stores or ones like them are in your area.